swad-rajsi/swad-rajsi.github.io/_recipes/pancakesdraft.md

         name: Sugar
         scale: false
 steps:
+  - title: Prep Steps
+    actions:
       - In a bowl, mix flour, sugar, and baking powder.
       - In another bowl, whisk milk and egg.
       - Combine wet and dry ingredients.
       - Heat a skillet and pour 1/4 cup batter, cook until golden.
 ---

 These pancakes are light, fluffy, and perfect for weekend breakfasts.
 You can top them with syrup, fruit, or butter.